dayala5/ZipCodeAppProject/README.md

 2. CommunityToolkit.Mvvm - Provides tools to implement the MVVM (Model-View-ViewModel) architecture.

 # Basic Design Document
-Linked here is a basic design document explaining the code architecture: (INSERT LINK HERE)
+I have attached a Word Document describing the basic design of this project and explaining the code architecture: [View the guide here](Basic%20Design%20Document.docx).
+You will likely have to download it.

 # Images used in the Application
 The images used in the application are hosted on Pixabay a website hosting free images.